Frequently Asked Questions

 wedding starts late?

 We understand that weddings start late for various reasons - late arriving guests, minor mishaps, and so on.
 We are willing to continue our prelude up to an additional 10 minutes, which is typically enough time to compensate for a late start.
+Please refer to our performance contract for specific details.

 Occasionally we book more than one event in a single day.
 Because of our obligation to other clients, we cannot stay longer than the time specified on your contract.
 If we have an event following yours, we will advise you and/or your wedding director of our obligations.